okuvshynov/rlscout/README.md

 1. For same number of residual layers, train model for N hours with/without model evaluation.
 Compare the quality.
 2. Train models with 2-6 residual layers.
 3. Implement distributed/parallel alpha-beta.
+4. How number of visits and time depend on the NN layer cutoff.

 ### Let's focus on running everything on Mac M1/M2